dotnet/docs/docs/csharp/language-reference/operators/patterns.md

 :::code language="csharp" source="snippets/patterns/ListPattern.cs" id="MatchAnyElement":::

 The preceding examples match a whole input sequence against a list pattern.
-To match elements only at the start or/and the end of an input sequence, use the *slice pattern* `..` within a list pattern, as the following example shows:
+To match elements only at the start or/and the end of an input sequence, use the *slice pattern* `..`, as the following example shows:

 :::code language="csharp" source="snippets/patterns/ListPattern.cs" id="UseSlice":::

 A slice pattern matches zero or more elements.
 You can use at most one slice pattern in a list pattern.
+The slice pattern can only appear in a list pattern.

 You can also nest a subpattern within a slice pattern, as the following example shows: